victor-m-p/mdwikiNLP/index.md

 In each row of the schedule, you'll see what you need to do to keep up with the course that week.

 1. **Watch/Read** - Watch the videos and do weekly readings
-2. **Exercises** - Do exercises with your study group to deepen your understanding of the content
+2. **Lecture/Exercises** - Attend Weds lecture and do exercises with your study group to deepen your understanding of the content
 3. **Classroom** - Attend the classroom session for hands-on training in Python progrmaming
 4. **Assignments** - Occassional assignments to prepare you for the final exam